MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-secure-traffic.md

 may already be in place from other security efforts in your environment and like the firewall inbound/outbound rules, can be deployed via group policy.

-When configure rules based on the templates in the [Preventing SMB traffic from lateral connections and entering or leaving the network](https://support.microsoft.com/en-us/topic/preventing-smb-traffic-from-lateral-connections-and-entering-or-leaving-the-network-c0541db7-2244-0dce-18fd-14a3ddeb282a) support article, set the following to customize the *Allow the connection if secure* action:
+When configuring rules based on the templates in the [Preventing SMB traffic from lateral connections and entering or leaving the network](https://support.microsoft.com/en-us/topic/preventing-smb-traffic-from-lateral-connections-and-entering-or-leaving-the-network-c0541db7-2244-0dce-18fd-14a3ddeb282a) support article, set the following to customize the *Allow the connection if secure* action:

 1. In the *Action* step, select **Allow the connection if it is secure** then select **Customize**.
 1. In *Customize Allow if Secure Settings*, select **Allow the connection to use null encapsulation**.